Frojd/wagtail-geo-widget/README.md

 ### With an address field

+(Please note that this currently does not work in [wagtail-react-streamfield](https://github.com/wagtail/wagtail-react-streamfield)).
 Make sure you define a field representing the address at the same level as your GeoBlock, either in the StreamField or in a StructBlock.

 ```python
 from wagtail.admin.edit_handlers import StreamFieldPanel